SainsburyWellcomeCentre/Pyper/doc/source/installation.rst

 Installation on MacOSX (tested on Mavericks)
 --------------------------------------------
-The installation was tested with homebrew by Christian Niedworok.
+Installation instructions by Christian Niedworok.

 Installing Homebrew:
 ^^^^^^^^^^^^^^^^^^^^